yosefk/checkedthreads/README.md

 Here are some nice features of checkedthreads; you can compare other frameworks' features to this list as you shop around:

-* Pretty much **guaranteed** bug detection
+* Pretty much **guaranteed bug detection**
 * Integration with other frameworks
 * Dynamic load balancing
 * Custom schedulers
-* A C89 and a C++11 API
+* A **C89** and a **C++11** API
 * "Free" as in "do whatever you want with it"
 * Easily portable (at least in theory)

 Details:

 * **Guaranteed bug detection**.
 Concurrent imperative programs have a bad reputation because of hard-to-chase bugs.
-For checkedthreads, **easy debugging is a top priority**: the API is designed to make it possible to find **all** concurrency bugs that could ever manifest on given data, and a Valgrind-based checker is provided that does so.
+For checkedthreads, easy debugging is a top priority: the API is designed to make it possible to automatically find **all** concurrency bugs that could ever manifest on given data, and a Valgrind-based checker is provided that does so.
 * **Integration with other frameworks**.
 If your code already uses TBB or OpenMP, you can have checkedthreads rely on TBB or OpenMP to run the tasks you create with the checkedthreads API.
   This way, you can use checkedthreads alongside another framework without the two fighting over the machine.
 (Please tell if you'd like to use checkedthreads alongside another framework such as PPL.)
-* **Dynamic load balancing**. checkedthreads comes with its own scheduler where all tasks are put in a single queue and processed by the thread from the workers pool which is "the quickest to dequeue it".
+* **Dynamic load balancing**. checkedthreads comes with its own scheduler where all tasks are put in a single queue and processed by the worker thread which is "the quickest to dequeue it".
 (When using TBB or OpenMP, checkedthreads tries to approximate this scheduling policy.)
 A single queue is not necessarily scalable to 1000 cores, but it otherwise provides optimal load balancing: work gets done as soon as someone is available to do it.
-So you get nice performance on practical hardware configurations.
+The upshot is that you get nice performance on practical hardware configurations.
 * **Custom schedulers**: if you prefer a different scheduling policy, you can implement a scheduler of your own - you need to implement the same simple interface that is used to implement schedulers supplied together with checkedthreads.
 * **A C89 as well as a C++11 API**.
-No compiler extensions (pragmas, keywords, etc.) are involved, and while C++11 lambdas and variadic templates are used when available to provide some syntactic sugar, the underlying C89 API is useable directly as well.
+No compiler extensions (pragmas, keywords, etc.) are involved.
+  While C++11 lambdas and variadic templates are used to provide some syntactic sugar, the underlying C89 API is useable directly as well.
 * **Free** as in no license, no charge, and no restrictions on how the code may be used.
 Also no warranty of course.
 * **Portability**.
 Very little is assumed about the target platform.
-It is enough to have a C89 compiler and an address space shared by a bunch of threads - in fact you don't even need "threads" as in "an OS with preemptive scheduling"; you could rather easily port checkedthreads to run on a machine without any OS.
-(However, currently checkedthreads is only developed and tested on Linux [Ubuntu 12]; please tell if you have problems using it on another platform or if you want it to be easier to build it on another platform.)
+It is enough to have a C89 compiler and an address space shared by a bunch of threads.
+In fact, you don't even need "threads" as in "an OS with preemptive scheduling"; you could rather easily port checkedthreads to run on a machine without any OS.
+(However, currently checkedthreads is only developed and tested on Linux [Ubuntu 12]; please tell if you have problems using it on another platform or if you want it to be easier to build on another platform.)

-Another nice feature, currently, is simplicity and small size, but these were known to transform into complexity and large size in the past; an effort will be made to avoid that...
+Another nice feature, at the moment, is simplicity and small size.
+However, these were known to transform into complexity and large size in the past.
+An effort will be made to avoid that.

 There are also missing features - please tell if a feature you need is missing.
-Making a list of everything *not* there is a tad hard... one biggie, currently, is concurrency - no means are provided to wait for events except for issuing a blocking call (which "steals" a thread from the underlying thread pool, so it's not any good, really).
-Generally concurrency is not currently a use case: checkedthreads is a framework for *parallelizing computational code* which does not interact with the external world.
+Making a list of everything *not* there is a tad hard...
+One biggie, currently, is concurrency.
+No means are provided to wait for events except for issuing a blocking call (which "steals" a thread from the underlying thread pool, so it's not any good, really).
+Generally concurrency is not currently a use case: checkedthreads is a framework for *parallelizing computational code* which does not interact much with the external world.

 API
 ===